 Preconsidered Int.
 No. 720

-By Council Members Williams, Menchaca, Kallos and Barron
+By Council Members Williams, Menchaca, Kallos, Barron and Ayala

 A Local Law to amend the New York city building code, in relation to clarifying the requirements for site safety training providers